 Did you know your brain will try to sync your feet to the beat of the music?
 Kiwa playlists will have songs that range from 80 beats per minute up to 150 (only one or two songs at this pace) with the average for the whole playlist at around 119 beats per minute.
 This puts the overall intensity of the class equal to that of a brisk walk.

-The next phase of our playlist is an up-and-down of intensities which not only gives the class a dance party feel but allows you to work out longer before feeling tired.
-In the middle of our class we do our 4-wall (spatial orientation) song.
+In the middle of our class we do our 4-wall “line dance.”
+This song’s job is spatial orientation (a brain exercise).
 Knowing where the midpoint in the class is can help those pacing themselves while recovering from or working through injuries.